bwmarrin/dca/README.md

 go get github.com/bwmarrin/dca
 ```

+Note: If Go complains that GOPATH is not defined, try run `source ~/.bashrc` and then `go get github.com/bwmarrin/dca`.

 ### Windows

 Provided by Axiom :) -- Very ROUGH DRAFT

 ```
 Install Go for Windows
 Setup gopath to some empty folder (for example, I made mine C:\gopath)